21BCS7009/Module-Building-on-Avalanche---ETH-AVAX/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENCE] () file for details.
+See the [LICENSE](https://github.com/21BCS7009/Module-Building-on-Avalanche---ETH-AVAX/blob/main/LICENSE) file for details.